Impact of the COVID-19 pandemic on sports: Oceania

 In the 2020 Super Rugby season, two fixtures of Japanese team Sunwolves had been moved to Australia from Japan, while Australia announced on 12 March that beginning in the next round of fixtures, all matches held in Australia would be played with no spectators, but otherwise continue as normal.
-However, on 14 March, New Zealand (who fields five teams in the competition) announced that it will require 14 days self-isolation for any person that arrives in the country from outside of the Pacific Islands, regardless of origin and including New Zealand citizens.
+However, on 14 March, New Zealand (who fields five teams in the competition) announced that it would require 14 days self-isolation for any person that arrives in the country from outside of the Pacific Islands, regardless of origin and including New Zealand citizens.
 League organizer SANZAAR stated that it was evaluating the impact of this restriction, and ultimately announced later in the day that the season would be suspended following the completion of the weekend's fixtures.

-Rugby Australia and New Zealand Rugby announced that they would play regional tournaments beginning in July and June respectively — Super Rugby AU and Super Rugby Aotearoa — between local teams who play in Super Rugby, to supplant the suspended season.
-The Sunwolves were prevented from competing in Super Rugby AU by the government.
+New Zealand Rugby, Rugby Australia, and South African Rugby Union announced that they would play regional tournaments beginning in June, July, and October respectively — Super Rugby Aotearoa, Super Rugby AU, and Super Rugby Unlocked — to supplant the suspended season.
+Each competition was played between the local teams who participated in Super Rugby, with Unlocked also featuring the Cheetahs from the Pro14, and the Griquas and Pumas from the Currie Cup.
+The Sunwolves were prevented from competing in Super Rugby AU by the Australian government.
 As the club had already planned to exit Super Rugby and cease operations after the 2020 season, it officially disbanded on 1 June 2020.

-Super Rugby Aotearoa games were initially held with no spectator restrictions, as New Zealand had lifted most restrictions on 8 June due to there having been no active cases and no new cases in the prior 17 days.
-Entry restrictions to New Zealand have remained in force throughout.
+Super Rugby Aotearoa games were initially held with no spectator restrictions, as New Zealand had lifted most domestic restrictions on 8 June due to entry restrictions under its strict zero-COVID policy, and there having been no active cases and no new cases in the prior 17 days.
 Stadiums remained at full capacity through the first nine weeks of the competition, but a spike in locally transmitted cases led the country to reimpose restrictions on mass gatherings on 11 August, causing one match in the final round to be held behind closed doors and another to be cancelled and scored as a draw.

-The South African clubs also staged their own regional league, Super Rugby Unlocked, between its four teams, joined by the Cheetahs from Pro14, and the Griquas and Pumas from the Currie Cup.
+These changes would lead to further realignments of Super Rugby post-pandemic.
+Super Rugby Aotearoa and Super Rugby AU returned for 2021.
+After the conclusion of their domestic seasons, Super Rugby Trans-Tasman was also held between the ten Australia and New Zealand clubs.
+South African Rugby Union would withdraw from Super Rugby entirely, with its clubs reaching an agreement to join an expansion to the Pro14, now known as the United Rugby Championship.
+Super Rugby AU and Aotearoa would be replaced by Super Rugby Pacific beginning in the 2022 season, expanding to a 12-team competition by adding Fijian Drua and Moana Pasifik.